 Blepharoplasty As Part of Total Facial Rejuvenation

-Blepharoplasty Before and After Pictures, Lower Blepharoplasty Before and After,
+Blepharoplasty Before and After Pictures, Lower Blepharoplasty Before and After

 Male Blepharoplasty Eyelid Surgery

 Overall, men need a more conservative approach than women do in regards to a blepharoplasty.
 For example, the classic handsome male brow is full, low and thick, while a female brow can vary from full to thin to low to gentle arched.
 The eyecrease also varies from female to male (females are much higher than males), and this subtle difference can make the results of a men’s blepharoplasty appear much more natural.
 Lastly, it is always important for every surgical result to be natural looking as no one wants it to look like they have had surgery, but for men this is even MORE important.
-Therefore, Dr Azizzadeh always performs a male blepharoplasty with the most natural look possible as the end goal.
+Therefore, Dr Azizzadeh and Dr. Cabin always perform a male blepharoplasty with the most natural look possible as the end goal.

 Patients may complain of being unable to close the eye(s) completely.
 If too much skin was removed during the initial surgery, the surgeon may opt for harvesting tissue from the mouth to elevate the tissue on the inside of the eyelid.
 Or the Doctor may decide to use skin from behind the ear; which closely resembles eyelid skin.